MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 Here are some tips to improve the performance efficiency of using an Azure SQL Database:
 * Choose the right service tier.
-* Optimize database design for performance.
-This includes creating appropriate indexes, partitioning large tables, and using appropriate data types.
+* Optimize database design, including creating appropriate indexes, partitioning large tables, and using appropriate data types.
 * Use Query Performance Insight: Use Query Performance Insight to identify slow running queries and tune them for better performance.
 * Use Elastic pools: If you have multiple databases with varying workloads, consider using elastic pools to share resources and reduce costs.
-* Enable Auto-tuning: Auto-tuning automatically optimizes the database configuration based on workload patterns.
+* Enable automatic tuning to optimize the database configuration based on workload patterns.
 * Monitor database performance.
 * Use Azure Cache for Redis: Consider using Azure Cache for Redis to improve database performance by caching frequently accessed data.